deeeki/lis/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line **with `github` option** to your application's Gemfile:

-    gem 'lis'
+    gem 'lis', github: 'deeeki/lis'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install lis

 ## Usage